 - Salt and pepper

 - Combine squash, onion, garlic, ginger, curry paste, stock and coconut milk to the bowl of a large slow cooker.
 Stir to combine.
 Cook on high for 4 hours or low for 8 hours.

 - Puree the soup using an immersion blender or a regular blender.

 - Stir in the fish sauce, brown sugar and butter.
 Let soup sit for 15 minutes before serving to allow all the flavors to meld together.
-Add salt and pepper to taste and garnish with fresh cilantro.
+Add salt and pepper to taste and garnish with fresh cilantro and pepitas.